Gates Foundation funding $40 million effort to help develop mRNA vaccines in Africa in coming years

 Jose Castillo, chief executive officer of Quantoom Biosciences, said the mRNA technologies allow low- and middle-income countries “to become autonomous in terms of research and development.”
 The platform only needs 350 square meters (3,800 square feet) of space to have a manufacturing facility capable of making tens of millions of doses.

-“Many people in many countries did not have the access they would have needed for them to be vaccinated on time” during the COVID-19 pandemic, he said.
-“So we think that this technology will have a tremendous impact in terms of autonomy through regional manufacturing.”
+“So we think that this technology will have a tremendous impact in terms of autonomy through regional manufacturing,” he said.

 With $8.3 billion to give away in 2023, the Gates Foundation is the largest private philanthropic donor.
 And with an endowment of more than $70 billion, its spending power is likely to continue for many decades.
 It has spent billions of dollars to vaccinate against polio, treat and prevent malaria and HIV and more recently advance vaccines for diseases like cholera.